 So, how long does it take for DUI blood samples to come back in California?
-Review the expected amount of time it takes to complete BAC testing depends on several factors, but it’s usually about a month.
-Our firm can help you understand DUI blood testing better or help you with a failure on a BAC test by calling us at (310) 997-4688.
+The amount of time it takes to complete BAC testing depends on several factors, but it’s usually about a month.
+Our firm can help you understand DUI blood testing better or help you with a failure on a BAC test.

 The Arresting Officer May Provide an Estimate on BAC Results

 Generally, at the time an individual must go through BAC testing, the officer who made the arrest will explain how long they will have to wait for the results.
 In California, officers frequently advise drivers that their results should take around a month.

 However, the amount of time it takes DUI blood samples to come back can vary greatly.
 Law enforcement officers rely on laboratories to complete the assessments.
-There may be a delay in getting your BAC blood test results if:
+There may be a delay in getting a BAC blood test’s result if:

-- A driver lives in a large, busy city
+- The driver lives in a large, busy city

 - The lab happens to be overwhelmed with other tests

 - The test was mishandled or misplaced

 How long it takes to get DUI blood test results in CA can depend on other factors, too.
 DUI blood samples sometimes come back within four to six weeks, but many tests can take more than six months before they are completed.
 The longer it takes to get your results back, the easier it may be for your drunk driving accident lawyer in Los Angeles, CA to question the validity of these tests.